Preparing your home for winter

 • Check the weather stripping on doors and windows.
 Sealing gaps around doors and windows will keep cold air out and warm air in.

 • If you have a wood burning fireplace be sure and have the chimney inspected.
 Regular cleaning can keep soot or creosol from depositing inside the chimney.
 Regular cleaning reduces the risk of a chimney fire.
+If you haven’t had your chimney inspected recently, it’s a good idea to hire professionals who specialize in this area.
+Regular inspections and repairs can provide peace of mind, ensuring your fireplace remains safe to use, year after year.

 • Change the batteries in your smoke detectors and carbon monoxide detectors.
 This should be done once a year.
 Test the detectors monthly to make sure they are working properly.